telecobazar/programming/README.md

 - El Triángulo Alado: According to some information that you indicate to the program, and the options that you give, it will show you the perimeter of the triangle
 - Adivina tu día: Indicate a number from 1 to 7 and it will come out on the day of the week
 - Zodiaco Futurista: Indicating between what range of dates you were born, will tell you what zodiac sign you are
+- LongCircumference: Calculate the length of the circumference

 ## C
 - Hello World: A simple program that print "Hello World"